 Several million babies born each year in Africa and South Asia cannot breastfeed due to prematurity or craniofacial anomalies like cleft lip or palate; however, new inventions like the NIFTY Cup help these babies get the nutrients they need.
 The cup creates a reservoir and flow channel that allows an infant to lap breastmilk, instead of it being poured down their throats using a traditional cup.

-Breastfeeding could save an estimated 800,000 infants each year by preventing death and stunting from malnutrition, helping to support immune system development, and preventing infections like pneumonia and diarrhea.
+Breastfeeding could save an estimated 800,000 infants each year by preventing death and stunting from malnutrition.
+It protects the immune system and promotes physical and cognitive growth and development, in part by preventing infections like pneumonia and diarrhea.

 WHO and UNICEF recommend exclusive breastfeeding—where the infant only receives breast milk without additional food or drink—for the first six months of life.
 This is followed by continued breastfeeding with appropriate complementary foods for up to two years or beyond.
 Learn more.

 The World Health Assembly hopes to achieve at least a 50 percent rate of exclusive breastfeeding during the first six months of life by 2025.
 (The 2012 baseline is 37 percent.)
 By investing US$570 million a year for the next 10 years, governments, donors, and partners can help increase the rate of exclusive breastfeeding.
 Learn more.